romanmatv/travelers-rest-bulk-mod/CustomItems/Example/StepByStepGuide.md

 ### ingredient
 - the recipe defined by its required ingredients.
+  - so it is structured "#x ingredientId"
-  - so it is structured "ingredientId - (numberNeeded)"
+        - OLD: so it is structured "ingredientId - (numberNeeded)"
   - The game limits recipes to be at most 5 ingredients so the mod supports 5 columns for ingredients (creatively named: ingredient1, ingredient2, ingredient3, ingredient4, ingredient5)
     - the IngredientId is the ItemId and the numberNeeded is the amount of those you require.
       - the IngredientId can also be a Group Id to say any item in this Group/Category like -4 cheese